robogeek/globfs/README.md

 The `patterns` argument is a list of glob patterns with which to search.
 This can either be a String, or an Array of String's.

 The `operation` argument is a callback function provided by the caller with the signature `function(basedir, fpath, fini)` and is called on each file matched by the glob's.
 The function is required to call the `fini` function with the signature `function(err, result)`.

-The overall purpose is to collect a subset of the files matched by the glob.
-To include the file in that list, ensure the `result` parameter is non-null, or make it null to eliminate that file.
+The `fini` function indicates one of two things :-

+* Is there an error with that file
+* Allows the caller to process the file and supply some data

+The `operate` function collects all `result` objects, supplying them through the `done` method.
+If the called function does not supply a `result` object, then the file is eliminated from the results array.
+Hence, this is the minimal `fini` function:

+    globfs.operate(..., ..., function(basedir, fpath, fini) { fini(null, fpath); }, ...);

 The `done` argument is a callback function provided by the caller which is called once `operate` is finished.
 It has the signature `function(err, results)`.
 The results object is an Array containing information about each matching file.